JaniceBgithub/Assignment1/Written_Report_Template.md

 ### Analysis of Outcomes Based on Goals
-The following pivot table was created for this analysis:
+The following table was created for this analysis (using the countif function)

 ![goaltable](https://github.com/JaniceBgithub/Assignment1/blob/master/Goal_table.png)